Abuja Airplane House

 The Abuja Airplane House is located in the Asokoro district of Abuja in Nigeria.
-The house can be seen from the busy Murtala Muhammad Expressway.
-Spanning the roof of the main villa is a 100-foot-long airplane with a 50-foot wingspan.
+The house can be seen from the nearby Murtala Muhammad Expressway.
+Spanning the roof of the main villa is a 100-foot-long model of an airplane with a 50-foot wingspan.
 Beyond the main structure, the property features aircraft-themed buildings, including a two-story guard post designed as a control tower.
 The building is painted in the colors of the Nigerian flag—green and white—with the flag painted on one side of the 'plane' tail and the Lebanese cedar on the other.

 My story is not just a love story, I built everything for my legacy in Nigeria, for my country, my children, my wife and everybody.